- Master Plans

 What is Active Transportation?

-Active Transportation is any form of human-powered transportation, such as walking, cycling, using a wheel-chair, in-line skating, or skateboarding.
+Active Transportation is any form of human-powered transportation, such as walking, cycling, using a wheel-chair, in-line skating, skateboarding, or using a scooter.

 - View the City’s Active Transportation Overview